simasch/spring-quarkus-perf-comparison/scripts/perf-lab/scripts/README.md

 time.js
 =======

-Node.js script to measure the start time of an application without having to modicfy application code.
+Node.js script to measure the start time of an application without having to modify application code.

 The application is spawned in a background process and a URL is tested until a HTTP 200 response is returned.
 The time taken to spawn the process and a HTTP 200 reponse is measured and reported to the terminal.